PaulZC/NEO-M8T_GNSS_FeatherWing/POST_PROCESS.md

-# Initial attempts at Post-Process Precise Positioning using the NEO-M8T GNSS FeatherWing
+# Initial attempts at Post-Processed Kinematic Positioning using the NEO-M8T GNSS FeatherWing

 ## 2017-09-17

 It has been a great weekend!
-After populating the first two NEO-M8T GNSS FeatherWing PCBs last weekend, this weekend I found time to give them a try and see if they showed any signs of delivering sub-cm accuracy post-processed precise positioning.
+After populating the first two NEO-M8T GNSS FeatherWing PCBs last weekend, this weekend I found time to give them a try and see if they showed any signs of delivering sub-cm accuracy post-processed kinematic positioning.

 **The early signs are very encouraging!**